Dear Juliette, Tanya & team,

 Juliettes Design School Interior Design Course, March 2019 Cohort

-Left to Right: Sally, Gemma, Tanya, Alison, Stacey
+Left to Right: Sally, Jen, Tanya, Alison, Stacey

 Well, that’s our first Interior Design Course successfully completed, and I think Friday evening saw all of us with our feet up enjoying a well-deserved G&T. For beginners and enthusiastic amateurs, the Juliettes Design School Interior Design Course aims to take participants step-by-step through the fundamentals of the interior design process, giving them the skills they need to take on the interior design of their own residential projects.

 Interiors journalist Alison Gibb, eager to start the 5-day Interior Design Course

 Taking place in our lovely Chelsea showroom, it was a very intense, full-on 5 days – often exhausting but worth all the hard work.
 Every minute was packed with information, creativity and rather a lot of concentration.
 We were expecting lots of chatter and noise but, while there was plenty of conversation, there were times of intense concentration with everyone lost in their own world of measurements, drawings, furnishings and fabrics.
 Luckily, with lunch provided each day, it was a great chance to relax a little and catch up with what everyone else was doing.